cancerberoSgx/typescript-poor-man-reflection/api/README.md

 *   [Per-file JS API](api/modules/_replacefilefunctioncall_.md)
 *   [CLI main function](api/modules/_main_.md)

-(all the options apply to the CLI)
+All the options apply to the CLI if their type supports it (not functions)

 Motivation
 ----------